 Technical support is provided by eduroam technical specialists and is available, at no extra charge, to any organisation participating in eduroam or considering joining.
 If you have any queries contact firstname.lastname@example.org.

 eduroam users can now more easily locate eduroam-enabled sites thanks to an app for iPhone, iPad and Android devices.

 The app is free, and the iOS version is available on the App Store, while the Android version is available from a number of sources, including the Google Play store.

 The 'eduroam companion’ app helps users to locate their nearest eduroam point by visualising the central database of eduroam-enabled facilities on a map and provides information that the user will need in order to connect to the service.

 Since the app taps into the central eduroam.org database, details of services throughout a number of participating countries are available.
 There are some countries that do not provide data to the eduroam.org database, so coverage is not total.
 Equally, not all organisations provide similarly comprehensive data sets of where they provide service.

 In order to address this issue, a feature has been built in which enables users to contribute to the accuracy of service coverage information - the app allows users to tag locations where they find eduroam.
 Once the minimum threshold of tags have been received for a hotspot, a new location marker is created.

 Service level description

 A federated service to provide authenticated wireless/wired network connectivity for users roaming to participating member sites.
 The configuration used at the user’s home organisation (authentication method, username and password/certificate) enables access to be granted wherever the eduroam SSID is seen.
-This allows network access for visitors to be provided without the need to set up and administer visitor network accounts whilst also supporting users at their home sites.
+This allows network access for visitors to be provided without the need to set up and administer guest network accounts whilst also providing connectivity for users when at their home sites.

 Hours of service